Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Democratic lawmakers, both supporters and opponents of the nuclear deal, signed a letter sent to President Obama on January 6, 2016, urging his administration to “immediately announce new, U.S. sanctions against individuals and entities involved in Iran’s ballistic missile program to ensure Iran is held accountable for its actions.”

-A bipartisan group of lawmakers, diplomats, policymakers, and experts published a statement on U.S. policy toward Iran in the weeks following the implementation of the deal.
-This statement explains that although the deal has been implemented there is still much work to be done, and encourages the Obama administration to reject Iran as an ally in the fight against ISIS as well as continue to closely monitor Iran to be sure it is not cheating the deal.
-The group statement recommends being completely willing to snap back sanctions, and bolstering ties to regional allies as ways to keep Iran contained.
+A bipartisan group of lawmakers, diplomats, policymakers, and experts published a statement on U.S. policy toward Iran in the weeks following the deal’s implementation.
+This statement explains that although the agreement has been implemented, there is still much work to be done, and it encourages the Obama administration to reject Iran as an ally in the fight against ISIS as well as continue to closely monitor Iran to be sure it is not cheating the deal.
+The group statement recommends being completely willing to snap back sanctions and bolstering ties to regional allies as ways to keep Iran contained.

 Iranian Army commander Major General Ataollah Salehi told reporters in Tehran on February 4, 2015, that their missile tests were not a breach of the JCPOA, and the Iranian missile program will continue to develop.
 Speaking about the new sanctions placed against the Islamic Republic in response to their ballistic missile tests, Salehi stated, “We are neither paying any attention to the resolutions against Iran nor implementing them.
 We are doing our job and our missile program for the future will be stronger and more precise” (PressTV, February 4, 2016).

 Iran test-fired two Qadr H missiles with the phrase “Israel must be wiped out,” emblazoned on the sides on March 8, 2016.
 The missile test coincided with U.S. Vice President Joe Biden’s visit to Israel to discuss upcoming aid packages.
-The head of Iran’s Revolutionary Guard’s (IRGC) aerospace division, Amir Ali Hajizadeh, made it clear that the missile test was intended to intimidate Israel, stating “The 2,000-kilometer (1,240-mile) range of our missiles is to confront the Zionist regime.
+The head of Iran’s Revolutionary Guard’s (IRGC) aerospace division, Amir Ali Hajizadeh, made it clear that the missile test was intended to intimidate Israel, stating, “The 2,000-kilometer (1,240-mile) range of our missiles is to confront the Zionist regime.
 Israel is surrounded by Islamic countries and it will not last long in a war.
 It will collapse even before being hit by these missiles” (Time Magazine, March 8, 2016).
 The United States has Iran under “close watch,” after the missile tests, according to Vice President Joe Biden.
 The United States pressured the United Nations to condemn the missile tests as a violation of UN Resolution 2231 during the subsequent week.
 Russian officials sided with Iran, claiming that 2231 only “suggests” Iran stop test-firing missiles.
 Therefore, Russian Ambassador to the United Nations Vitaly Churkin asserted the Iranian missile test did not violate 2231, stating to reporters that, “A call is different from a ban so legally you cannot violate a call, you can comply with a call or you can ignore the call, but you cannot violate a call” (Free Beacon, March 15, 2016).

 New Sanctions